vojtech-sidorin/quickclump/README.md

 ## Description

-Quickclump is a fast and precise clump-finding code.
+Quickclump is a fast and accurate clump-finding code.
 It is an improved implementation of [DENDROFIND](http://galaxy.asu.cas.cz/~richard/dendrofind/) ([Wunsch et al., 2012](http://adsabs.harvard.edu/abs/2012A%26A...539A.116W))